Sikhana Seekho

 The procurement process has the most legal obligations, so it is always advisable that someone from the procurement team can help the project manager know how to buy and where to buy from.

-Once it is decided, all the goods and services are bought according to the needs and timelines of the project from third-party vendors based on some contracts.
+Once the company decides, it buys all the goods and services from third-party vendors based on some contracts, according to the needs and timelines of the project.

 The project manager must manage the procurement relationship, make sure both parties (seller and buyer) are performing according to the contract, make changes/corrections in the contracts if necessary and close out the contracts.

 Project Procurement Management is a crucial knowledge area in project management.
 This knowledge area includes three important processes: Plan Procurement Management, Conduct Procurement, and Control Procurement.
-Each process ensures procurement activities are carried out effectively and efficiently to meet project objectives.
 This article will discuss each process in detail, along with its inputs, tools, techniques, and outputs.

 Inputs:

-• Requirements Documentation: This input outlines the requirements for the goods and services that must be procured.
+- Requirements Documentation: It is the list of procurement items.
 It helps in defining the procurement requirements and developing a procurement strategy.

 Tools and Techniques:

-• Make-or-buy analysis: This technique helps determine whether goods or services should be procured from external sources or developed internally.
+- Make-or-buy analysis: This technique tells to procure or build the goods or services required.
 It considers factors such as cost, time, quality, and availability to make the best decision for the project.

 Outputs:

-• Procurement management plan: This output describes how procurement activities will be managed, including the procurement strategy, contract types, documents, and metrics.
+- Project Procurement management plan: This tells us how to manage the procurement activitiesincluding the procurement strategy, contract types, documents, and metrics.

 This process involves the procurement of goods and services from external sources.
 The inputs, tools and techniques, and outputs of this process are as follows: